AlwaysAndrew8/wallpaper-changer/README.md

 I use Hyprland, and this has not been tested on anything else.
 Probably works for Wayland stuff in general, unsure though.

+Also includes a fix for the error:
+WARNING: socket file /run/user/1000/swww.socket was not deleted when the previous daemon exited
+Error: "Failed to receive answer: io error: Connection reset by peer (os error 104)"

+Automatically deletes swww's cache.
+Also kills and initializes swww.

 ----------------------------------------------------------
 Prerequisites:
 - swww